praxisdigital/moodle-availability_enroldate/README.md

 ### Purpose
-Sometimes few new activities is released in course and need restriction access so that existing enrolled users don't need to perform these activities and only new enrolments can access these kind of activitiies and vice versa.
+Sometimes few new activities is released in course and need restriction access so that existing enrolled users don't need to perform these activities and only new enrolments can access these kind of activities and vice versa.